NREL/PRAS/SystemModel_HDF5_spec.md

 may also use HDF5's automatic compression features to reduce filesize.

-The size of the inner dimension of the array (number of columns in C/HDF5 row-major format, number of rows in Julia column-major format) should match the number of group entities in the system, with entity data provided in the same order as the entities are defined in the `_core` sibling dataset.
+The size of the inner dimension of the array (number of columns in C/HDF5 row-major format, number of rows in Julia/MATLAB/Fortran column-major format) should match the number of group entities in the system, with entity data provided in the same order as the entities are defined in the `_core` sibling dataset.

-The size of the outer dimension of the array (number of rows in C/HDF5 row-major format, number of columns in Julia column-major format) should match the number of timesteps to be simulated (as provided by the `timesteps_count` root attribute).
+The size of the outer dimension of the array (number of rows in C/HDF5 row-major format, number of columns in Julia/MATLAB/Fortran column-major format) should match the number of timesteps to be simulated (as provided by the `timesteps_count` root attribute).
 Data should be chronologically increasing within a single column (row-major) / row (column-major)

 Specific details for each of these groups and their required contents are provided below.